To a beginner, the entire concept of Ethereum and Ethereum token can get very confusing very fast.

 - Helps to make correct future predictions for markets.

 - Forces the reporters to report honestly at the risk of losing REP tokens.

-- Not dependent on a central entity for market predictions which keep it free of human greed.
+- Not dependent on a central entity for market predictions that keep it free of human greed.

 - Tends to reward those who bought in early and accumulated REP coins as compared to newer buyers.

 Augur is growing from strength to strength but is facing stiff competition from Gnosis, which is a similar token.
 How it comes out of this battle will greatly affect its future.

 Founders: Bprotocol Foundation.

 Bancor has shaken the crypto world down to its very foundation thanks to its ICO.
 People have invested a staggering $153 million into the company!
 So what is the noise all about?
 What is so interesting and exciting about Bancor?
 One of the problems that MAY affect the ethereum community in the future is the sheer amount of tokens.
 While most of the popular tokens can be easily exchanged, the problem arises when you have rare tokens.

 While you can easily exchange and buy tokens like GNT, what happens when you have tokens that nobody wants to exchange with?
 How do you liquidate your tokens then?
 This is where Bancor offers an extremely elegant solution.
 Bancor has come up with the idea of issuing smart tokens.